Fahmida-Islam/Ultimate-Python-Course-Practice/README.md

-# This repository is maintained and practiced by Fahmida Islam for beiing expert in python
+# This repository is maintained and practiced by Fahmida Islam for being expert in python
 # The Ultimate Python Course

 Welcome to [**The Ultimate Python Course!**](https://youtu.be/UrsmFxEIp5k)